 School District 27J Meal Charge Policy:

 Any student in grades Kindergarten through 5th grade, who forgets or loses his/her money, may charge a maximum of THREE meals.
 (ONE meal maximum for grades 6-8).
 Prior to this limit being reached, a written notice will be given to the student or an email will be sent to notify the parent/guardian.
-If payment for charges is not received the next school day, an alternate entrée (homemade peanut butter and jelly sandwich) will be served.
+If payment for charges is not received the next school day, a complimentary meal (homemade peanut butter and jelly sandwich) will be served.
 In all cases, the charges MUST be paid back.
 There are NO charges allowed for students in grades 9-12.

 Families that are struggling to pay for meals are encouraged to complete a free and reduced application, returning it to their child’s kitchen manager or to the Nutrition Services Office at 630 South 8th Avenue, Brighton, CO 80601.
 A HUNGRY CHILD CANNOT LEARN.